 Joy thrives on deep collaboration, working with the same designers and actors across multiple films to cultivate a strong creative shorthand.
 Her brother, Mitch Marzec, has composed the music for all of her films.

-Over one charged day in a Philly neighborhood, a wandering holy fool threads through neighbors divided by a toxic plant and a looming EPA decision; her presence turns a riot into a shared eruption of light…and then she’s gone.
+Over one charged day on a divided Philadelphia block, an uninvited wandering holy fool threads between neighbors split by a toxic plant and a looming EPA decision, her unsettling presence pushing a brewing riot toward an unexpected reckoning.